solomonchidera/alx-system_engineering-devops/0x19-postmortem/README.md

-## CODINGHK DISCORD BOT OUTTAGE INCIDENT REPORT
+## CODINGHK DISCORD BOT OUTAGE INCIDENT REPORT
 **Posted on:** April 13, 2024

 By Codinghk Discord Bot Team

-Earlier this week, we faced a bot outtage or rather bot downtime at Codinghk and we will try to pitpoint the reasons behind this incident
+Earlier this week, we faced a bot outage or rather bot downtime at Codinghk and we will try to pitpoint the reasons behind this incident

 The following is the incident report for the Codinghk bot outage that occurred on April 10, 2024.